Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'delete' and the resource 'custom merge field and all its stored data'.
-It distinguishes from siblings like update_merge_field by emphasizing deletion and noting that default fields cannot be deleted.
+The description clearly states 'Delete a custom merge field and all its stored data from an audience.'
+This is a specific verb+resource combination that distinguishes it from sibling tools like update_merge_field or create_merge_field.
+It also specifies that default fields cannot be deleted.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.